 Shampoos and Sprays

-These products kill adult fleas on contact and are useful for immediate relief.
-They are not long-term solutions and should be followed by a preventional method such as a monthly treatment or collar.
+These products can kill adult fleas on contact and may provide quick relief.
+They are not long-term solutions and should be followed by a preventive method such as a monthly treatment or collar.

 Treating Pet Bedding and Sleeping Areas

 Bedding, blankets, and soft toys should be washed in hot water.
 Vacuuming carpets and upholstery helps remove eggs and larvae.
-For heavy infestations, a professional may be needed to treat flooring and furniture.
+For heavy infestations, professional treatment may be needed to address flooring and furniture where immature stages develop.

 Managing Fleas Inside the Home

-A complete flea treatment plan addresses both the pet and the environment.
+A complete flea plan addresses both the pet and the environment.

 Vacuum Thoroughly and Often